-An estimated 167,650 new cases of prostate cancer will be diagnosed in 2019, accounting for 20% of new cancer cases in men.
-Researchers have estimated prostate cancer to account for 9.8% of male cancer deaths in 2018.
+In 2020 an estimated 191,930 new cases of prostate cancer will be diagnosed with an estimated 33,330 deaths from prostate cancer.
 The use of prostate specific antigen (PSA) screening and monitoring has allowed prostate cancer to be diagnosed at a localized stage.
 Despite early detection and appropriate treatment, some individual’s progress to metastatic, hormone refractory prostate cancer after the failure of several lines of anti-hormonal therapies, and approximately 85% to 90% of patients will have radiologic evidence of bone metastases which are a major cause of death, disability and decreased quality of life.
 Weakened bones due to cancer metastases can lead to fractures and compression of the spinal cord.
 They necessitate procedures such as surgery and radiation, which are designed to prevent or manage bone complications.
 The primary goal of treatment for bone metastases is to prevent the occurrence of debilitating bone complications that can affect an individual’s quality of life.
 Radiation treatment has been shown to provide palliative care in patients with advanced prostate cancer.

 Radium Ra 223 dichloride (Xofigo®), also known as radium-223, is an alpha particle-emitting radiotherapeutic agent.
 Radium-223 injection mimics calcium and forms complexes with the bone mineral hydroxyapatite at areas of increased bone turnover.
 The high-energy alpha particle radiation causes breaks in the double stranded DNA of the targeted area resulting in an anti-tumor effect on the bone metastases.
 The short path of the alpha particles limits the damage to the surrounding normal tissue and bone marrow (the radium-223 binds to minerals in the bone to deliver radiation directly to the tumor that has spread to the bones while limiting damage to the surrounding body tissues).
 The U.S. Food and Drug Administration (FDA) in May 2013, approved radium-223 for the treatment of patients with castration-resistant prostate cancer (CRPC), with symptomatic bone metastases and no known visceral metastatic disease.